GLOSSARY

-Filter technology uses its own terms.
-Below we explain the most frequently used technical terms.
+Optical filter technology uses its own terms.
+Below we explain the most frequently used technical terms:

 The shift of a filter’s nominal design wavelength due to an increase of the angle of incidence (AOI) from perpendicular AOI.
 The shift is always directed towards shorter wavelengths.
 It is possible to use the following equation to estimate the angle shift of the spectral curve: